PRF Tagged Grants now open

-The Physiotherapy Research Foundation (PRF) supports the physiotherapy profession by promoting, encouraging and supporting research that advances physiotherapy knowledge and practice.
+The PRF supports the physiotherapy profession by promoting, encouraging and supporting research that advances physiotherapy knowledge and practice.

 High quality research contributes to the scientific evidence base that can inform physiotherapy practice.